 WARNING!
-Always make sure log is clamped securely before sawing.
-Failure to do so may result in serious injury or death.
+Ensure log is clamped securely before sawing.
+Failure to do so could result in death or serious injury.

-AUTOMATIC BOARD RETURN SAFETY
+AUTOMATIC OPTIONAL BOARD RETURN SAFETY

 DANGER!
 Keep all persons out of the path of returning boards.
-Failure to do so will result in serious injury.
+Failure to do so will result in death or serious injury.